JunbongJang/contour-tracking/README.md

 We recommend doing this in a local PC in Windows 10/11. <br>
 Please find the files used in this section inside the preprocessing folder.

-To create GT tracking points using our GUI,
+To create GT tracking points using our GUI, specify movie path and save path and run
 >tracking_points_labeling_GUI.py
+Please label contour points in the same order for every frame.
+For instance, label top left contour point first and label bottom right contour point at the end for every frame.
+Otherwise, the contour point in the current frame is incorrectly mapped to the non-corresponding point in the next frame.

-To create pseudo labels from the tracking results from MATLAB morphodynamics program, run
+To create pseudo labels, produce tracking results from **[MATLAB morphodynamic profiler](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1367294/)**
+<br> Then, run
 >MATLAB_tracking_points.py

-To sample normal points,
+To sample normal point, run
->process_tracking_points.py --> sample_points() --> iterative normal line sampling
+>process_tracking_points.py --> sample_points()

-To get all points along the segmentation mask
+To get all points along the segmentation mask in order, run
->process_tracking_points.py --> sample_points() --> simply sample all points along the contour with order
+>process_tracking_points.py --> sample_points()

-To get correspondence tracking points to segmentation mask Run this after MATLAB_tracking_points.py and process_tracking_points.py --> sample_points()
+To get correspondence tracking points to segmentation mask, <br>
+run this after MATLAB_tracking_points.py and process_tracking_points.py --> sample_points()
 >process_tracking_points.py --> convert_GT_tracking_points_to_contour_indices()

 ## Data Conversion to TFRecord